gouthamceast/Doc_Analysis/README.md

 There are two viable places to store chunk embeddings — worth deciding deliberately rather than defaulting to whichever tool comes up first.

+**Where to draw the line: what data goes in which store.** This is the single most common point of confusion, and the fix is one rule rather than a complicated framework: **the vector store gets everything, in full; the graph gets only what's worth computing or traversing, and it points back to the vector store instead of duplicating text.** Every chunk goes to the vector store — comprehensive, nothing left unsearchable.
+A subset of chunks *also* feeds extracted facts into the graph, as a sparse, structured distillation that links back to its source chunk by ID rather than copying its text.

+A quick test for any given piece of information: if two people could phrase it differently and you'd still want to find it ("does this contract have exclusivity restrictions?"), it belongs in the vector store.
+If it's a specific number, date, name, or relationship that needs to be exactly right and traceable ("what's the cumulative liability at month 9," "which contracts reference this ICD"), it belongs in the graph.
+Concretely: a `Clause` node in the graph does not hold the clause's full prose — it holds a short label plus a `chunk_id` pointer back to where the real text lives in the vector store.
+The graph is never a competing copy of the text; it's a derived index over the facts worth making computable.

 **Option A — keep them separate (matches the original architecture diagram).** Vertex AI Data Store handles chunking, embedding, and vector search for full document text (Layer 1).
 Neo4j holds only the graph — `Contract`, `ContractVersion`, `Party`, `Clause`, `Milestone`, etc. (Layer 2) — cross-referenced to Vertex AI chunks by a shared chunk ID.
 Pro: Vertex AI's managed pipeline already does OCR/layout-parsing/chunking, so nothing is duplicated.
 Con: two systems to keep in sync, and a hybrid query (vector search → graph expand) requires a round trip between two services.

 **Option B — native vectors in Neo4j.** Neo4j has supported vector indexes since version 5.13 (GA), and as of the 2026.01 release added a native Cypher `SEARCH` clause for querying them (the older `db.index.vector.queryNodes()` procedure still works but is deprecated as of the 2026.04 release).
 Embeddings get stored directly as a property on `Chunk`/`Clause` nodes and indexed.
 Pro: one system — a single Cypher query can combine vector similarity search *and* graph traversal, which is exactly the "vector finds the entry point, graph expands with precise relationships" pattern from Section 6.
 Con: Neo4j doesn't generate embeddings itself (an embedding model call is still required), and the vector index becomes something your team tunes/scales rather than something fully managed.